 Hygiene refers to a set of personal habits that encompass bathing, washing the body and hands, brushing teeth, using deodorant, trimming fingernails and wearing clean clothing – in other words everything we need for daily life – in addition to sanitation and waste management practices.
 Good hygiene reduces infection risks while simultaneously slowing the spread of disease among people.

-READ Understanding the Importance of Vaccines
+READ Understanding the Impact of Environmental Factors on Disease

 Handwashing is one of the most essential hygiene practices to protect against infection and disease.
 Hand washing helps kill microorganisms that cause infectious diseases and prevent their transmission between individuals.
 It is particularly crucial for food handlers as bacteria that cause illness can easily contaminate food sources.
 Hand washing should ideally be conducted using soap and water; however there are various sanitizers available which provide efficient germ killing capabilities.